royts/royts.github.io/about.md

 You can find me on [Twitter](https://twitter.com/royts) , [Github](https://github.com/royts) and [Linkedin](https://www.linkedin.com/in/roy-tsabari-55589b12).

-You can drop me an email at roy@royts.com
+You can drop me an email at roy@royts.co